nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * The login screen, user account management, user administration pages are implemented by the OAuth server.
 Hence web applications can choose not to store users information in a database or implement login, account management and user administration pages.
 * Since the users information is centrally stored in the OAuth server, multiple web applications can make users login with same credentials in a single login screen, thus facilitating Single-Sign-On (SSO)
 * Web applications can be restricted to access only necessary user identity information from OAuth server
-* Other APIs can be called by the web application on behalf of the logged in user using the access token issued by the OAuth server after user login
+* Other APIs can be called by the web application on behalf of the logged in user using the access token issued by the OAuth server while user login

 ### Workflow of Authorization Code flow